Letter Q Guide

 Blockbuster

-Do: Build a stable ring first, then add a short angular tail that exits clearly without stretching into the next letter's space.
+Do: Build the ring first, then add one short angular tail that reads clearly without stealing width from the next letter.

 Open Blockbuster